Anita is making an impact in the Riverland

 29-year-old Anita Tippl is an advocate for the disability community in the Riverland of South Australia.
-Living with cerebral palsy and spina bifida, she has been accessing her support coordination services and occupational therapy from Novita’s Berri hub since it opened in February of this year, and has recently commenced developmental education therapy.
+Living with cerebral palsy and spina bifida, she has been accessing her support coordination services and occupational therapy from Novita’s Berri hub since it opened in February 2020, and has recently commenced developmental education therapy.

 Anita’s independence was further impaired when she was involved in an accident four years ago and says that being able to access some of her therapy services and supports locally from the Berri hub has empowered her to thrive and feel confident in the community.